yvan/yvan.github.io/_posts/2016-02-14-cheryl-one.md

 she’s the one who died.’

-whenever i walk around new york i think about her every time without fail, i imagine what comment she’d make as ~~we~~ i pass by the standard assortment of nyc street freaks; i listen to her voice in my head.
+whenever i walk around new york i think about her every time without fail, i imagine what comment she’d make as <s>we</s> i pass by the standard assortment of nyc street freaks; i listen to her voice in my head.

 i miss her.